 So how do we as fathers walk that fine line of disciplining without hurting a child, pushing him without pushing him away, getting the best out of him without breaking his spirit?
 Here are 3 ways I’ve learned to discipline over my 20 years as a father of two.

 1. Build them up without breaking them down.

 If you love your children, having to discipline them is inevitable; but with every opportunity to discipline them also comes an opportunity to encourage them.

-Instead of criticizing your son or daughter’s bad behavior, and what they did or didn’t do, don’t miss the opportunity to remind them of who they are.
-Your children are NOT their behavior.
+Instead of criticizing your kids’ bad behavior, and what they did or didn’t do, don’t miss the opportunity to remind them of who they are.
+Your children are not their behavior.
 Their behavior is a choice that should have nothing to do with their self-worth.
 Constantly remind your children that they’re better than their bad choices and that you’re proud of them and you love them because of who they are, not because of how they perform.

 2. Don’t forget to disciple them while you’re disciplining them.

 I know the word disciple may sound religious, but it’s not.
 Disciple (the verb form) is just the root word of “discipline,” which means to “teach, train, or instruct.”
 Discipline isn’t about punishing our children, but rather about preparing our children for the consequences of their choices and actions.
 Use every discipline moment as an opportunity to teach your child right and wrong by asking them some simple questions:

 “Why do you think I had to punish you for doing that?”